alphagov/govuk-rfcs/rfc-172-graphql-for-govuk.md

 As an initial proof of concept, we will develop a simple GraphQL API using [GraphQL Ruby][graphql-ruby] inside publishing-api.
 This API be disabled by a feature flag in production, but in other environments it will run in the same process as publishing-api, and query the primary publishing-api database.

+As far as possible, we'll keep all code specific to this proof of concept in the `app/graphql` directory in publishing-api, so if we decide not to keep it we can easily roll it back.

 We will only implement GraphQL queries (i.e. the API will be read-only).
 There's no plan to enable GraphQL mutations or subscriptions.

 The API will initially support published content only - it will not show any draft information.